Mr0grog/circle-python-pre/README.md

     - 3.13.0b3
     - 3.13.0b4, 3.13.0b4t (`t` is [“free-threading,” or no GIL](https://py-free-threading.github.io).
 This image does not have Poetry, since it does not yet support free-threaded Python.)
     - 3.13.0rc1, 3.13.0rc1t (`t` is [“free-threading,” or no GIL](https://py-free-threading.github.io).
 The `t` image does not have Poetry, since it does not yet support free-threaded Python.)
+    - 3.13.0rc2, 3.13.0rc2t (`t` is [“free-threading,” or no GIL](https://py-free-threading.github.io).
+The `t` image does not have Poetry, since it does not yet support free-threaded Python.)

 This is pretty much a copy of the official CircleCI image with some small tweaks.
 CircleCI's source can be found at: https://github.com/CircleCI-Public/cimg-python/